 This contrast between vagueness and ambiguity is obscured by the fact that most words are both vague and ambiguous.
 ‘Child’ is ambiguous between ‘offspring’ and ‘immature offspring’.
 The latter reading of ‘child’ is vague because there are borderline cases of immature offspring.
 The contrast is further complicated by the fact that most words are also general.
 For instance, ‘child’ covers both boys and girls.

-Ambiguity and vagueness also contrast with respect to the speaker's discretion.
+Ambiguity and vagueness also contrast with respect to the speaker’s discretion.
 If a word is ambiguous, the speaker can resolve the ambiguity without departing from literal usage.
 For instance, he can declare that he meant ‘child’ to express the concept of an immature offspring.
 If a word is vague, the speaker cannot resolve the borderline case.
 For instance, the speaker cannot make ‘child’ literally mean anyone under eighteen just by intending it.
 That concept is not, as it were, on the menu corresponding to ‘child’.
 He would be understood as taking a special liberty with the term to suit a special purpose.
-This departure from ordinary usage would relieve him of the obligation to defend the sharp cut-off.
+Acknowledging departure from ordinary usage would relieve him of the obligation to defend the sharp cut-off.

 When the movie director Alfred Hitchcock mused ‘All actors are children’ he was taking liberties with clear negative cases of ‘child’ rather than its borderline cases.
 The aptness of his generalization is not judged by its literal truth-value (because it is obviously untrue).
 Likewise, we do not judge precisifications of borderline cases by their truth-values (because they are obviously not ascertainable as true or false).
 We instead judge precisifications by their simplicity, conservativeness, and fruitfulness.
 A precisification that draws the line across the borderline cases conserves more paradigm usage than one that draws the line across clear cases.
 But conservatism is just one desideratum among many.
 Sometimes the best balance is achieved at the cost of turning former positive cases into negative cases.